The Good Listener: 1931

 In New Jersey, Gillian is now living in a women's sanitarium mandated by the court.
 In the past seven years, she has overcome her heroin addiction.
 Gillian complies with the hospital's rules, while also making a deal with a worker to get paper.

 In Chicago, Eli is revealed to have become an alcoholic since he arrived.
 He escapes from a warehouse raided by Eliot Ness and the Untouchables.
 The warehouse is owned by Capone, so Capone's henchman, Mike D'Angelo, orders Van Alden to make up for the lost revenue, since Eli was in charge of the warehouse and he answers to Van Alden.
 Van Alden's marriage is also dying, as his relationship with Sigrid is becoming more strained.
 Eli and Van Alden repay Capone by robbing Jake Guzik and his henchmen under disguise.
 Meanwhile, government agent Frank J. Wilson investigates Capone for tax evasion, while it is revealed that D'Angelo is an undercover agent who works for him.
 Simultaneously, Capone’s brain is deteriorating due to years of cocaine addiction and early signs of syphilis, causing him to become increasingly paranoid and irrational.

 In New York, Nucky meets with the retired Torrio, suspecting that Lansky was involved in his assassination attempt in Cuba.
 As this coincides with the murder of Masseria, Torrio arranges a meeting between Nucky and Salvatore Maranzano.
 Maranzano claims that Nucky is not a problem for him, while Luciano denies being involved in the hit, as he hasn't talked with Lansky.
+Later, Lansky is revealed to be conspiring with Luciano, Bugsy Siegel and Tonino to take over Maranzano’s empire, as Luciano has grown weary of Maranzano only doing business with Sicilians.

 Nucky also tries to form a partnership with a company, but the members reject him due to his criminal past, although he catches Joe Kennedy's interest.

 In Brooklyn, Willie is now a law graduate and is applying for a prosecutor position.
 However, the Attorney rejects his application upon discovering that he is related to Nucky.
 Willie convinces him in giving him a chance.

-Lansky is revealed to be conspiring with Luciano, Bugsy Siegel and Tonino, intending to hide their involvement from Maranzano.
 Nucky later meets with Tonino at a restaurant, who confirms that Luciano and Lansky were involved in the assassination attempt.
 Tonino offers to work for Nucky, who seems interested.
 When Nucky leaves, Tonino finds that there was a boardwalk caricature of Billie Kent right above their table, and sees Arquimedes staring at him.
 Later, Lansky is alerted in a brothel about a murder.
 He goes outside, discovering a dead Tonino with a knife in the back, with a postcard reading "Greetings from Havana".